To be full of things is to be empty

 If your goal in meditation truly is enlightenment, be advised, the greater the shift in perspective, the more destabilizing it can be for your psyche if the necessary prep work hasn’t been done.
 What you’re asking for is bigger than anything of this world, and it’s very personal.
 You might want to prep first by, among other things, loosening your grip on your worldview, because that’s going to shift in unexpected ways.
 If your goal is still enlightenment, note that being “enlightened” means dropping your body; you likely don’t want that.
 What you’re most likely looking for is more of a temporary enlightenment experience that sticks with you for the rest of your life.
 This is the real next step, and it’s called a spiritual awakening.

-Here’s an ancient strategy for finding the method that best suites you.
-First, realize that you already are what you’re looking for, and your “spiritual journey” is complete.
-If that doesn’t work, try silent meditation (looking toward consciousness itself).
-If your mind wanders too much for that, add a mantra meditation, or watch your breath to focus the noise.
-If months go by, and your mind still won’t quiet down, maybe a yoga class with a short meditation will work.
-If not, maybe just get back to the business of living, and come back to this later.
-For a few people, realization is instantaneous.
-But for the rest of us, it requires a little patience.
+Here’s an ancient strategy from Kashmir Shaivism for finding the method that best suites you.
+Start with the quickest method and work from there.
+First, simply realize that you already are what you are seeking, and your “spiritual journey” is complete.
+That could work, but if doesn’t, try silent meditation (looking toward consciousness itself).
+That should work, but if your mind wanders too much for that, add a mantra meditation, or watch your breath to stay focused.
+If your thoughts still keep interrupting, try a yoga class with a short meditation at the end.
+If you still can’t quiet that internal narrative, maybe just get back to the business of living, and come back to this when you can quiet your mind.
+For a few people, realization is instantaneous, but for the rest of us, it requires a little patience.

 How to meditate.